-Outcomes Actions / Priorities Q3 RAG status Will the action be complete by March 2021 (insert RAG)?
+Outcomes Actions / Priorities Q4 RAG status Was the action completed by end March 2021 (insert RAG)?
 Action to regain (if amber or red) Communication Actions Communication to our funders and core partners regarding our impact/effect is clear, targeted and successful.
-(Lead Officer, Hilary Makin) Communication of delivery messages to key stakeholders is fully reviewed, covering considerations such as: • How are we viewed? • Are our key messages clear? • Do we successfully highlight the impacts and effect of our delivery? • Are we using the 'right language/phrases for the right audience'?
+(Lead Officer, Hilary Makin) Communication of delivery messages to key stakeholders is fully reviewed, covering considerations such as: How are we viewed?
+Are our key messages clear?
+Do we successfully highlight the impacts and effect of our delivery?
+Are we using the 'right language/phrases for the right audience'?